Crude Oil Futures: Extra decline on the cards

-CME Group’s flash data for crude oil futures markets noted traders added more than 11K contracts to their open interest positions on Thursday.
-On the other hand, volume retreated for the second session in a row, this time by around 27.9K contracts.
+CME Group’s flash data for crude oil futures markets noted traders added nearly 11K contracts to their open interest positions at the end of last week, reaching the third consecutive daily build.
+Volume, instead, went down for the third session in a row, this time by around 19.5K contracts.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.